rmatsum836/pairing/README.md

 A collection of functions written in Python to analyze pairing and clustering of molecular systems.
 The algorithms implemented are from Sevick et al. (DOI: 10.1063/1.454720)

-If you use this package, please cite our github landing page(https://github.com/mattwthompson/pairing).
+If you use this package, please cite our Zenodo DOI.
 The BibTex reference is
 ```
 @misc{pairing_thompson_2019,